link89/selenium-federation/README.md

 Address this [limitation](https://github.com/SeleniumHQ/selenium/issues/8745) of selenium.

-### Restart host machine automatically

-Errors are found after a host machine running as a selenium node for a long time. `selenium-federation` provide an auto reboot mechanism to work around this problem by setting the `autoRebootThreshold` and `autoRebootCommand`.

 ### Matching with Tags

 `tags` fields can be used in `localDrivers` to distinguish the configuration items with same `browserName`.
-The client-side can set the `extOptions.tags` in capabilities to make use of this feature.
+The client-side can set the `sf:tags` in capabilities to make use of this feature.

 You can also use `browserVersion` fields for the same purpose, but `tags` mechanism provides more flexibility.